-When you awaken in the Recovery Room, you will have a bandage on your leg.
+When you awaken in the Recovery Room, you will have a bandage and a peripheral nerve block catheter with a small pump on your leg.
 You will also still have the IV.

 After you have recovered from the anesthesia, you may move to a room on the Orthopedic Unit or you may be ready to go home.
 Some patients are discharged directly from the Post-Anesthesia Care Unit.